GoogleCloudPlatform/active-assist/remora-project-cleaner/README.md

 Remora automates the lifecycle management of unused projects in a cloud organization.
 Core capabilities include:

 - continuous detection of unused projects
-- notifications to the respective project Owners
+- three notifications to the respective project Owners
 - tracking of notification state
-- escalation of notifications to folder/organization Admins
+- escalation of notifications to [Essential Contacts](https://cloud.google.com/resource-manager/docs/managing-notification-contacts) or folder/organization Admins on second and third attempts
+- notifications sent using Sendmail or Jira
-- removal of unused projects if notifications are not acted upon within a defined Time to Live (TTL)
+- removal of unused projects if three notifications are not acted upon within a defined Time to Live (TTL)
+- dry-run mode (doesn't remove projects) is `on` out of the box

 ## Disclaimer